Beal’s – the men, the grill, the legend

 * * *

-“Once, when I complained that my food was cold, Walt walked to the counter, stuck his finger in my macaroni and cheese, nodded his head and then provided me with a fresh, hot meal.”
+“Once, when I complained that my food was cold, Walt walked to the counter, stuck his finger in my macaroni and cheese, nodded his head in agreement and then provided me with a fresh, hot meal.”

 — T.Q.
 Smith, BA’67, told Creighton magazine in 1997